Skip Ribbon Commands

 • the possible outcomes, including penalties.

-It is generally appropriate, depending on the age and circumstances of the student, to allow a parent or guardian or other support person to be present at any interview, meeting, or hearing.
-The meeting or hearing should be conducted at the school, in an environment that is not intimidating for the student but that is appropriate given the nature of the allegation.
+It is generally appropriate, depending on the age and circumstances of the student, to allow a parent or guardian or other support person to be present at any interview, meeting or hearing.
+The meeting or hearing should be conducted at the school, in an environment that is not intimidating but is appropriate given the nature of the allegation.

 At the meeting or hearing, the decision-maker must explain the purpose of the meeting or hearing to the student and confirm the allegation against the student and the possible outcomes.